Horse rider thankful for rescuers after falling down trail in Carmel Valley

 San Diego Fire Rescue Department and San Diego Humane Society both assisted in the rescue.

 “They helicoptered the vet in,” Cowie said.
-“My vet, he was wonderful, Dr. Sylverman, and he was able to asses that she was okay and stayed with her, just before they had to put the harness on her.”
+“My vet, he was wonderful, Dr. Sylverman, and he was able to assess that she was OK and stayed with her, just before they had to put the harness on her.”

 Mackey was hoisted hundreds of feet in the air to a receiving area where responders calmed her down and put her in a trailer.